mbahra/AWS_Data_Engineer/README.md

 To create S3 bucket and upload files into it with running my python scripts locally, I use the boto3 SDK.

 To make boto3 run against my AWS account, I’ll need to provide some valid credentials.
 If you already have an IAM user that has full permissions to S3, you can use those user’s credentials (their access key and their secret access key) without needing to create a new user.
-Otherwise, the easiest way to do this is to create a new AWS user and then store the new credentials.
+Otherwise, we have to create a new AWS user and then store the new credentials.

 To create a new user, I have to use AWS Identity and Access Management (IAM).